rtanglao/rtDOTcom/_posts/2018-08-05-p1-wavelength-microblog-podcast-mp3-format-only-25mb-limit.md

 ---
 layout: post
-title: "Podcasts on micro.blog use the iOS App Wavelenght are maximum 25MB and can only be in MP3 format"
+title: "Podcasts on micro.blog using the iOS App Wavelength are maximum 25MB and can only be in MP3 format"
 ---

 ## Pontifications